Project Nostradamus ($AMEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Project Nostradamus Historical Price

-According to the latest data gathered on Project Nostradamus live price page, the current price of Project Nostradamus is 0.0342945USD.
-The circulating supply of Project Nostradamus($AMEN) is 21.00M $AMEN , giving it a market capitalization of $715.82K.
+According to the latest data gathered on Project Nostradamus live price page, the current price of Project Nostradamus is 0.00838031USD.
+The circulating supply of Project Nostradamus($AMEN) is 21.00M $AMEN , giving it a market capitalization of $172.05K.

 The Project Nostradamus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $AMEN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.